 In terms of cosmetics products, you’re most likely to find carnauba wax in eye-related makeup products such as eyeliners and mascaras as it’s generally used to increase the hold that these products offer, allowing them to stick longer and as a bonding agent allowing liquid and chemical ingredients to hold together.
 It’s basically a natural binding agent through and through.

 In terms of food products, the wax is used in a variety of different products from chewing gums to gelatin sweets, chocolates, paper coatings, fruit coatings and even M&M’s to name but a few.

-While it may not be toxic in anyway on it’s own, people suffering from allergies may want to double-check the ingredients lists of any candy before buying them just to be on the safe side.
+While it may not be toxic, people suffering from allergies may want to double-check the ingredients lists of any candy before buying them just to be on the safe side.
 Besides this, carnauba wax can be found in products across a wide variety of industries.

 Is Yellow Carnauba Wax Vegan?
 Carnauba Wax In Food Explained

 Okay, so there’s a lot of contention online surrounding the health benefits or hazards of consuming carnauba wax in food products and I help to debunk a bit of this and make it easy for you to make up your own mind here.

 Firstly, while carnauba wax is technically a plant-based product (and therefore vegan-friendly), a lot of vegans refrain from eating it or using products that contain it due to the effects that this may have on the forests of northeastern Brazil.

 It’s a common misconception that carnauba wax is harvested with the use of monkey’s.
 While this is a serious issue, and one that animal right’s activists and vegans are very concerned about (and rightfully so), it’s generally related to the harvesting of coconuts and palm olives, not carnauba wax.

 Even though regulations are in place to ensure that the trees are not damaged during the harvesting phase, some argue that it’s better to avoid the issue altogether.